Aventus-Network-Services/documentation/ERC20-lift-guide.md

 2. Connect to Web3 with Metamask (or similar) on the account that will be approving the tokens.

-3. Expand the '2. approve' method and enter the required parameters in the `guy (address)` and `wad (uint256)` fields.
+3. Expand the '2. approve' method and enter the required parameters in the `(address)` and `(uint256)` fields.

+> Enter the address of the AvN Contract for contract approval in the `(address)` field

-> Get the full token value in Wei from: https://eth-converter.com/
+> Enter the amount `(uint256)` of the token you wish to lift in full Wei value (Easily get the full token value in Wei from: https://eth-converter.com/)
 > example: `1VOW` = `1000000000000000000`

 > ```
-> guy (address) = 0x1BBf25e71EC48B84d773809B4bA55B6F4bE946Fb
+> guy (address) = 0x1Af691Cf6d6944C53e42dAAC8395e63F46186E68
 > wad (uint256) = 1000000000000000000
 > ```